- Speaking freely what is on your mind; straightforward talk

 - A non-invasive stress vaccination

-The Dugri network provides “psychological PPE” to frontline healthcare workers by connecting them to others in the trenches and facilitating supportive dialogue (real-talk).
+The Dugri network provides “psychological PPE” to healthcare workers by connecting them to others in the trenches and facilitating supportive dialogue (real-talk).

 We are moving to fill a void where traditional approaches are overwhelmed, unaffordable and unsustainable.